urlscan/urlscan-cli/README.md

 ### Configuring Your API Key

-There are two ways for configuration your API key:
+There are two ways for configuring your API key:

 1. `URLSCAN_API_KEY` environment variable
-2. Keyring (e.g. macOS Keychain, GNOME Keyring)
+2. Keyring (e.g., macOS Keychain, GNOME Keyring)

 NOTE: Ordered by the higher precedence.

-If you want to the keyring, you can set it via the terminal or the standard input:
+If you want to use the keyring, you can set it via the terminal or via standard input:

 ```bash
 $ urlscan key set